Ha Jung-woo: 2010–2018: Commercial and critical success

+2019–present: Career fluctuations and further acclaim

-In 2018, Ha starred in the action thriller Take Point, reuniting with The Terror Lives director Kim Byung-woo.
+In the same year, Ha starred in the action thriller Take Point, reuniting with The Terror Live director Kim Byung-woo.

-In 2019, Ha was cast in the science fiction action film Mount Paektu.
+In 2019, Ha was cast in the science fiction action film Ashfall.

-In 2020, Ha starred in the horror film The Closet, and Boston 1947, the story of the 1947 Boston International Marathon.
+In 2020, Ha starred in the horror film The Closet.

+Ha received significant recognition for his role in the 2022 Netflix series Narco-Saints.
+In 2022, he won the Grand Prize (Daesang) at the 13th Korea Drama Awards for his performance in the series.
+The following year, he was nominated for Best Actor in Television at the 21st Director's Cut Awards and secured the Best Actor award at the 2nd Blue Dragon Series Awards.
+Furthermore, he was honored with the Best Actor in a Leading Role (National Winners – Korea) at the Asian Academy Creative Awards.
+In 2023, Ha starred in the sports drama film Boston 1947, which tells the story of the 1947 Boston International Marathon.

 Other activities

 Ha is also an artist.
 Though it began as a hobby in his university days, Ha began painting in earnest in 2007.
 His paintings, all done in a hybrid of Pop art and Expressionist styles, have been displayed in several solo art exhibitions.
 Critics have said his paintings, with their strong colors and interesting composition are reminiscent of those by American artist Jean-Michel Basquiat.
 "Life as an actor is like living through an invisible war.
 Paintings soothe me and make me rational.
 It is too extravagant to say that painting is my hobby; it is rather a way for me to survive as an actor," said Ha.

-In 2011 he published a compilation of essays titled Ha Jung-woo, Good Feeling.
+In 2011, he published a compilation of essays titled Ha Jung-woo, Good Feeling.
 Besides his musings on life, Ha also wrote his thoughts on famous artists such as Pablo Picasso.
 The book also included about 60 of his own drawings.

-Personal life

-Ha dated fashion model Goo Eun-ae from August 2008 to January 2012.